Travelling Europe while studying - Schengen visas

 There is a new Entry/Exit System (EES) for the EU starting in 2025.
 EES is designed to improve border security within the EU and its neighbouring countries, and reduce illegal migration in the Schengen area.
 It will automate border control checks to help the EU stop visitors overstaying.
 EES is part of wider work the EU is doing to strengthen their border security.

-ETIAS travel authorisation is an pre-travel requirement (not a visa) for visa-exempt nationals, that wish to travel to any of these 30 European countries.
+ETIAS travel authorisation is a pre-travel requirement (not a visa) for visa-exempt nationals, that wish to travel to any of the 30 european countries.
 Visa-exempt travellers will need to fill out an online ETIAS form and pay a small fee before being able to travel to the Schengen Area.

 Once issued, it's linked to your passport and lasts for three years (or until passport expiry date, whichever date comes first).
 If you get a new passport, you need to get a new ETIAS travel authorisation.